valancej/Anchore-Documentation/docs/install_compose.md

 ### Database requirements

 Anchore Enterprise uses PostgreSQL object-relation database to store data.
 Before beginning install, determine whether you will be using the PostgreSQL database container that is automatically install or an external PostgreSQL instance.

 **See configuring external DB instance for more info**

 ### PostgreSQL versions

 The PostgreSQL container that is automatically installed with Anchore Enterprise is postgres:9.

+Anchore Enterprise supports PostgeSQL version 9 or higher